No Sleep Festival: No Sleep 2019

 No Sleep Festival 2019 took place 8–9 November 2019.
 It was attended by more than 7,000 people during its first day.

-The headlining acts for No Sleep 2019 included Amelie Lens, Bicep, Terry Francis and many more.
+The headlining acts for No Sleep 2019 included Amelie Lens, Bicep, Kobosil, Terry Francis and many more.

 No Sleep Festival presented a combination of various electronic acts, ranging from famous techno and dance acts to electronic music.

 No Sleep 2022

 No Sleep Festival 2022 took place 8–9 April and 11–12 November 2022.
 It was attended by 31,000 people in total.

-The headlining acts for the spring edition of No Sleep 2022 included Stephan Bodzin and many more.
+The headlining acts for the spring edition of No Sleep 2022 included Stephan Bodzin, Nina Kraviz and many more.

 The headlining acts for the fall edition of No Sleep 2022 included Amelie Lens and many more.

 No Sleep Festival presented a combination of various electronic acts, ranging from famous techno acts to house music.

+No Sleep 2023

+No Sleep Festival 2023 took place 11 November 2023.
+This marked the first year where the festival's two-day format was cut short to one day.
+It was attended by 10,000 people in total.

+The headlining acts for No Sleep 2023 included Artbat and many more.

+No Sleep 2024

+No Sleep Festival 2024 took place 16 November 2024.
+The headlining acts for No Sleep 2024 included Indira Paganotto and many more.